 As your digital architecture grows, your infrastructure needs become more advanced.
 These are the main server deployment models:

-The most affordable and beginner-friendly option.
+Shared Infrastructure: The most affordable and beginner-friendly option.
 Your platform shares a physical server's CPU, memory, and storage with other users.
-It works well for startup projects, personal blogs, and low-traffic test environments, though resources are limited.

-A VPS offers more power and isolated flexibility.
-Although you still share a physical server, virtualization technology allocates dedicated resources (CPU and RAM) exclusively to your instance.
-This delivers better performance, improved security, and greater server control for growing systems.
+VPS (Virtual Private Server): A VPS offers more power and isolated flexibility.
+Virtualization technology allocates dedicated resources exclusively to your instance.

-Dedicated hosting gives you an entire physical machine exclusively for your project.
-You receive full root access, advanced hardware customization options, and maximum processing performance.
-This is the ultimate choice for large businesses, enterprise applications, and advanced developers.
+Dedicated Physical Servers: Dedicated hosting gives you an entire physical machine exclusively for your project.
+This is the ultimate choice for enterprise applications and advanced developers.

 Critical Server Features: Security and Reliability